apachi1444/BuyMeLandApplication/README.md

 # BuyMeLandApplication
-this application is all about a market for buying and selling lands
+this mobile application is all about a market for buying and selling lands us